Schiphol airlines set dates for slot talks

 Forcing carriers to fly via their home base out of Nairobi would have raised costs on the route significantly, said one source, harming both foreign carriers and flower exporters.

 However, not all fifth freedom rights were affected.
-Western Global Airlines continues to operate a service it started at the end of June between Nairobi and Doncaster Sheffield, managed by Network Airline Management, which has a close relationship with Nairobi-based Astral Aviation.
+A Western Global Airlines freighter continues to operate on a service started at the end of June between Nairobi and Doncaster Sheffield, managed by Network Airline Management, which has a close relationship with Nairobi-based Astral Aviation.

 Daye Hauxwell, Doncaster Sheffield’s cargo manager, confirmed that the service had continued to operate and was doing well.